hypo69/hypo/pytest/gemini/src/webdriver/firefox/extentions/test_extention/borderify.md

     yield driver
     driver.quit()

-# Example test demonstrating how to handle the alert
+# Example test demonStarting how to handle the alert
 def test_alert_appears(driver):
     """Tests if the alert box appears."""
     driver.get("about:blank")